 Taken by itself, this opens with a jolly swing to it, but only the first two bars have the character of a folk song, while the rest has a coarse air which is, like the poem, at once infectious and repellent.
 The tune is not only undistinguished, it is ostentatiously commonplace, with several deliberately awkward moments, like the end of the first stanza (bars 11 and 12); in the last stanza the repeated notes of the final bars of the vocal part (bars 29-31) are, moreover, positively ugly.
 Even if one puts a higher value on this song than I think is justified, it is clear that for Schumann it could not exist outside the cycle.
 It is, in its angular and banal insistence, a deliberately bad song, but magnificent in its place.
 Its coarseness makes Heine’s facetiousness more profound as well as more dramatic.
 Taken by itself it might be a comic parody: in the cycle, its comedy is not humorous but deeply moving, above all because it makes no concessions to grace or charm.

-The wildly talented Matthew Guerrieri also owes a debt to Charles Rosen.
+Matthew Guerrieri also owes a debt to Charles Rosen.
 I asked him about Rosen in an email interview:

 Ethan Iverson: You once told me in conversation that Charles Rosen was “the best.”